FIVE MOST SURPRISING FINDS

 How did 218,000 Black farming families lose 14 million acres of land — not through violence or war, but through the ordinary operation of American law?

-A puzzle master looks at that question and identifies three interlocking mechanisms: heirs’ property that turned family land into a liquid asset for speculators, a USDA that starved Black farms of the capital that sustained white ones, and a tax lien system that converted hundred-dollar debts into million-dollar land seizures.
+A puzzle master looks at that question and identifies three interlocking mechanisms.
+Heirs’ property turned family land into a liquid asset for speculators.
+The USDA starved Black farms of the capital that sustained white ones.
+And a tax lien system converted hundred-dollar debts into million-dollar land seizures.
 The mechanisms were legal.
 The targeting was racial.
 The outcome was $53 billion in wealth transfer.

 Clear the title.
 Write the will.
 Fund the trust.
 Defend the remaining 2 million acres as the last line of generational wealth — and make the cost of stealing Black land higher than its value.